dalihub/dali-scene-launcher/tools/README.md

  * Both platforms: install the' C++ Development Tools' for Eclipse. ('Help' -> 'Install New Software...')

- * modelConverter offers a few tools - currently in development - that facilitate the use of the Smart Development Bridge and Tizen build tools that come with [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download).
+ * modelConverter offers a few tools - currently in development - that facilitate the use of the Smart Development Bridge and Tizen build tools that come with [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download) -- v2.4+ is supported.
 To be able to use these, make sure that SDB and tizen.bat are in your PATH.

 ## 2. Building with Eclipse